klappscheinwerfer/static-site-generator/README.md

-# SSG - Static Site Generator
+# SSG
+A static site generator for GitHub, written in C++